 Once the specimen reach the lab, they are then put through a four-step process that takesthree to five hours to reveal if a patient has coronavirus.

 Due to high demand, there may be some delays in the turnaround time.
-According to NBC, the current turnaround time is now 4-6 days.
+According to NBC, the current turnaround time is now around 48 hours.
 Your provider will be immediately notified of the positive result.

 What to do in the meantime?

 Keep calm, take the steps below to make sure you are not infecting others as well as staying on top of your health.